About Carl Topilow

 Carl Topilow is renowned worldwide for his versatility, whether he is holding a conductor's baton or his trademark red clarinet.
 He is a multi-talented virtuoso who equally at home in classical and popular music both as conductor and instrumentalist.
 Carl's pops performances blend light classical, swing, jazz, Broadway, Dixieland, and Klezmer music, usually finding occasion to include a number on his array of brightly colored clarinets.
 His unique approach to pops programming includes extensive audience involvement and true showmanship.

 Following his longtime dream of conducting his own pops orchestra, Carl founded the Cleveland Pops Orchestra.
-The orchestra, currently in its 19th season, plays to large audiences in Severance Hall and in several other venues throughout Northeast Ohio.
+The orchestra, currently in its 20th season, plays to large audiences in Severance Hall and in several other venues throughout Northeast Ohio.
 The Cleveland Pops Orchestra's diverse, innovative and electrifying programs have been critically acclaimed.
 The orchestra has two CDs, Music to Grow On, an exciting collection of music for children and adults of all ages, and Live at the Pops, a stirring compilation of music taken from live performances, as well as several sampler CDs used for promotions.
 A new CD, issued in 2016, commemorates the orchestra's 20th anniversary and includes a selection of live performances selected from concerts over a span from the past decade.

 Carl is also Conductor and Director of the Orchestral Program at the Cleveland Institute of Music.
 He is currently in his 35th year as conductor of the CIM Orchestras, and is also head of the Masters program in orchestral conducting.
 Graduates of this program can be found as maestros with several leading orchestras.

 In 2008, Carl was appointed Music Director and Conductor of the The Firelands Symphony Orchestra, based in Sandusky, OH, performing 5 masterworks and 1 outdoor pops concert each season.
 During Topilow's tenure with the orchestra, the number of subscriptions has increased from 56 to 505.